vub/team/gitlab.md

 # Workflow

-Dwarvesf has plenty of team members across the world, including part time and full time dwarves.
-To make sure the synchronization and colloboration, we has our own working flow.
+Dwarvesf has plenty of team members across the world, including part time and full time.
+To make sure the synchronization and collaboration, we has our own working flow.

 At the begining of the week, team members gather together to have quick meeting.
 After that, a leader who control the progress of project will create a bunch of issues as current sprint tasks.